tswilliamson/prizoop/README.md

 ## Building

 My other repository, PrizmSDK, is required to build Prizoop from source.
-These should be cloned with matching folder names adjacent to your Prizoop clone.
+Put your Prizoop clone in the SDK projects directory.

 To build on a Windows machine, I recommed using the project files using Visual Studio Community Edition, where I have NMAKE set up nicely.
 For other systems please refer to your Prizm SDK documentation on how to compile projects.
 Refer to the configuration options in make-DeviceRelease.bat.